 Back in January, I wrote a review for a LEGO Ninjago fun pack, wave three’s Sensei Wu and at the time, I confessed to not being very knowledgeable of the franchise as a whole.
 Luckily, I had my seven-year-old daughter on call to assist me.
-Now as wave five releases, I may need to call in the calvary once more for the final review of the announced expansion packs, Ninjago’s Lloyd.
+Now as wave five releases, I may need to call in the cavalry once more for the final review of the announced expansion packs, Ninjago’s Lloyd.

 Developer: TT Games